mattmillen888/bedrock-proxy/README.md

 2. Adds required `anthropic_version` parameter
 3. Signs requests with AWS SigV4
 4. Routes to appropriate Bedrock endpoint

+### Logging and Monitoring
+The application uses the `tracing` crate for structured logging:
+- **Info level**: Server startup, response status codes
+- **Debug level**: Request/response payloads, streaming chunks
+- **Error level**: Request failures, stream errors

+Logs are formatted for easy parsing and can be output as JSON for production monitoring.

 ### Rate Limiting
 Claude 4 has strict rate limits.
 If you see `429 Too Many Requests`, wait before retrying.